 Students completed an assessment in Google Drive as a marriage ceremony.
 This allowed us to assess their ability to master these Common Core standards: interact and collaborate via the Internet, use technology skills to find an image and cite it, and represent their topic with text and images.
 Finally, we assessed the depth of their driving research question.
 These assessments were then printed in color.
 During the “wedding celebration,” students shared their research question (aka “popped the question”) and then displayed it in the hallway.
 We ended the celebration with wedding cake and punch.

 The final project, shared with the community during the Academic Learning Fair, was equated to the honeymoon.
 We would celebrate their learning through multimedia presentations.
 Students worked to create displays that shared their learning and helped drive others to action.
 Donations were made to help build a well in Africa.
 A local organization was invited to join us that evening and share information about how we can help stop human trafficking.
 Students shared samples of Asian recipes.
 Others performed dance routines of traditional culture.
 Videos moved people to tears.
-There were a variety of displays and students were proud of their work.
+There was a variety of displays, and students were proud of their work.

 Happily Ever After

-There were a number of unseen processes occurring throughout the research experience.
+A number of unseen processes were occurring throughout the research experience.
 It was important to share them with parents and colleagues, so I designed a pamphlet to help angle the viewer’s experience with an invitation to notice the thinking behind the exhibits.
 Whether your students participate in a learning fair or something else, I think it is important to always help families see the hidden work of research, reading, revision, and thinking.
 By learning how to think critically and call others to action, our students will change the world.